li8bot/git-playbook/static/markdown/ideas.md

 	[Monk Image Classification](https://github.com/Tessellate-Imaging/monk_v1)
 	<br/>
 	**Project Description :**
 	Add a low-code wrapper over tensorflow-2.0 as per monk repository's coding standards and backend formats.
-Goal is to replicate all the modules present in monk's backends (pytorch, keras and mxnet) and create a new one to enable transfer learning and general image classification using tensorflow2.0 backend.
+Goal is to replicate all the modules present in monk's backend (pytorch, keras and mxnet) and create a new one to enable transfer learning and general image classification using tensorflow2.0 backend.
 	<br/>
 	**Objectives :**
 	- Pull Monk repository and test in a local setup